 Hershey’s Chocolate set to conquer China

 The American sandwich brand entered China in 1995 and now has 200 outlets across the country.
-Fred DeLuca, the founder of Subway, aims to open 500 additional Chinese stores with the chain already well established in the cosmopolitan centres of Beijing and Shanghai.
+Fred DeLuca, the founder of Subway, aims to open 500 additional Chinese stores with the chain already well established in the cosmopolitan centers of Beijing and Shanghai.
 Subway is a private company and they thus have more freedom and flexibility to adjust their strategy, this (according to the founder) is an advantage encouraging expansion in China.
 One reason for the success of Subway is that the stores are franchised, owners are provided help and support from the brand whilst running the business themselves.
-To satisfy Chinese demand Subway also provide Chinese style menus that are adapted for different regions, this shows respect and incorporates local culture into the brand’s identity.
+To satisfy Chinese demand Subway also provide Chinese-style menus that are adapted for different regions, this shows respect and incorporates local culture into the brand’s identity.

 The fast-food brand entered China in 2005, today there are 161 stores throughout the country.
 Burger King has intelligently partnered with the Cartesian Capital Group to develop its brand in China.
 With this joint venture in mind, they desire to open 1,000 new stores in the next five years.
 The fast-food giant aims to develop a new, Chinese-specific strategy to “move forward” and conquer the most populous country in the world.
 Burger King target young Chinese consumers as they are more individualistic and seek to express their identity through their consumption choices.
 In some stores in Beijing, space is dedicated to music with the latest western hits played and headphones provided.
 An art gallery to exhibit Sino-US artwork has even been developed, Burger King is proving that an innovative and different approach in China is required.